tcdi/plrust/doc/src/dependencies.md

 # External Dependencies

-PL/Rust supports using external dependencies.
-Out of the box, even as a Trusted Language Handler, this is unrestricted.
-A user function may specify any dependency they wish.
+PL/Rust supports the use of external dependencies.
+By default, this is unrestricted even when PL/Rust is used as a Trusted Language Handler, allowing user functions to specify any desired dependency.

-For example:
+For instance:

 ```sql
 CREATE OR REPLACE FUNCTION randint() RETURNS bigint LANGUAGE plrust AS $$